ixaixim/html_tutorial/README.md

 # HTML5 Full Course for Beginners

-I'm using this repository to access the source code and resources for the HTML Full Course for Beginners, which is a comprehensive tutorial I'm taking.
-This complete course, spanning over 4 hours of HTML instruction and taught by Dave Gray, focuses on HTML5 and is divided into 10 chapters (+Intro).
+I'm using this repository to access the source code and resources of an HTML Full Course for Beginners.
+This complete course, which is taught by Dave Gray, focuses on HTML5 and is divided into 10 chapters (+Intro).

 ![HTML5 Logo](img/html_logo.png)
 ## Overview